 Our diverse school programmes seek to inspire students to learn individually and collaboratively.
 In an immersive environment, students are encouraged to discover the dialogue between the past and the present, see cultural heritage in a new light, and combine art and technology for creative and experimental learning.

-Applications for school group visits on or before 31 July 2025 are now open.
+We welcome students of all ages and levels to visit the Museum and gain inspiration from Chinese art, culture, and history, linking them to their own experiences in the world today.
+Applications for school group visits on or before 31 January 2026 are now open.
 Quota is limited.
 Schools successfully registered for the visits will be contacted by the HKPM team to confirm the arrangement.

-Special Offers
+Special Offer

 Visits by kindergartens, primary schools, secondary schools, post-secondary education institutions (full-time students), teacher groups: